- 1 Choosing the Right Sauna for Your Home

 Did you know you can burn 600 calories in just 30 minutes in a far infrared sauna?

-Just a few years ago, the idea of owning your own personal sauna probably seemed impossible, but these days the best infrared sauna is more affordable than ever.
-We have reviewed dozens of the leading models on the market and narrowed down our choices to the top five.
-Each of these saunas utilizes far infrared technology, which has a reputation for heating efficiency, so you won’t have to worry about a major spike in your electric bill.
+Just a few years ago, the idea of owning your own sauna probably seemed impossible, but these days the best infrared saunas are more affordable than ever.
+We have reviewed dozens of the popular styles on the market and narrowed down our choices to the top five.
+Each of these traditional saunas utilizes far infrared technology, which has a reputation for heating efficiency, so you won’t have to worry about a major spike in your electric bill.

-Considering there are so many models to choose from, it can be difficult to find the right sauna for your home, especially if you’ve never used one before.
+Considering there are so many styles to choose from, it can be difficult to finding and purchasing the right sauna, especially if you’ve never used one before.

 We chose the best models that were reasonably priced and loaded with a wide range of amenities.
-Each model is also built from quality timber, which not only makes the sauna aesthetically pleasing but more heat efficient as well.
+Each one is also built from quality wood, which not only makes the sauna aesthetically pleasing but more heat efficient as well.

-If you’re shopping for an infrared sauna for your home, then the odds are you’re already aware of the number of health benefits you’ll enjoy from regular sessions, including weight loss and the ability to detoxify the skin and cleanse the pores.
+If you’re shopping for an infrared sauna, then the odds are you’re already aware of the number of health benefits you will enjoy from regular sessions, including weight loss, treating pain, detoxing the skin and cleansing the pores.